 Further back is the bath.
-The sink area of the bath is now separated from the rest of the room by sliding solid doors–rather than the fabric curtain you used to find here, and will still find at Port Orleans Riverside and French Quarter.
+The sink area of the bath is separated from the rest of the room by sliding solid doors–rather than the fabric curtain you will find at Port Orleans Riverside and French Quarter (and in Pirate rooms at Caribbean Beach).
 The sliding doors improve the trapping of both light and noise from the bathroom, plus make it feel more private.

 Here’s the sinks themselves…

 …and next to them the clothes hanging area.